 Jurek Martin, The rising poverty of American political journalism, The Financial Times, 7 January 2014

 Rather than being better informed because of the proliferation of easily available information, studies show news consumers are less informed on key issues of public policy.
 And the problem has only become more acute with the explosion of social media and mobile technology

-Center for Effective Public Management, Brookings, June 2014
+Center for Effective Public Management, Brookings Institution, June 2014

 Yes, the unfortunate reality is that with the Internet, voters seem to be less informed.

 James Klurfeld, Visiting Professor of Journalism at Stony Brook University, 18 May 2015

 The above brings home just how bad domestic American journalism really was Before Fake News – and long before the mass media began complaining about Donald J. Trump’s tweets.

 The [U.S.] media has (sic) deteriorated – even the mainstream media talks (sic) to people as if they’re idiots.

 Michael Goldfarb, US journalist, Politico Europe, Dateline London, BBC, 7 August 2016

 (Not to be confused with Michael Goldfarb, the conservative writer who was Deputy Communications Director for the McCain presidential campaign)